RMLio/prov4itdata-web-app/docs/REPORT.md

 > At the time of writing, consent of the user is given via the authorization flows in the different Web services and Solid pods.
 > We plan to include a clear privacy statement in the demonstrator.

+## Conclusion

+- [ ] TODO

+## References

+- Fielding, Roy T., and Richard N. Taylor. _Architectural styles and the design of network-based software architectures_.
+Vol. 7.
+Irvine: University of California, Irvine, 2000.

 [RML-mapping]: #rml-mapping-documents
 [provenance]: #automatic-data-provenance-generation